 How the project works

-The project involves the development and construction of at least 42 ultra-fast EV charging sites located along major highways across the east coast of Australia including Adelaide, Perth and Tasmania.
+The National Ultrafast EV Charging Infrastructure Network project by Evie Networks involves the development and construction of at least 42 ultra-fast EV charging sites located along major highways across the east coast of Australia including Adelaide, Perth and Tasmania.
 Spaced approximately 150km apart, these charging stations will support the full range of passenger and light commercial EVs.

 Each site will be built with at least two DC ultra-fast chargers, each providing up to 350 kW.
 All sites will be powered by renewable energy.

 The project will allow all EV models currently available for sale in Australia to charge through its stations.

 Area of innovation

 The ultra-fast charging technology allows an EV to add 200 to 400 kilometres of range in 15 minutes.
 This is 15 times faster than commercially available domestic charging points.